Two BTS solo documentaries to hit global cinemas this June

 — BTS_official (@bts_bighit) May 9, 2023

-Global tickets will go on sale on 17 May at 8 am KST (7 am MYT).
+Global tickets will go on sale on 17 May at 8 am KST (4:30 am IST).
 More details are yet to be announced. you can sign up to get further updates here.

 About SUGA: Road To D-DAY